MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

   and DNS message sizes).

-When the list of SvcParams is non-empty (ServiceMode), it contains a series of key=value pairs, represented as:
+When the list of SvcParams is non-empty (ServiceMode), it contains a series of SvcParamKey=SvcParamValue pairs, represented as:

-* a 2 octet field containing the key as an integer in network byte order.
+* a 2 octet field containing the SvcParamKey as an integer in network byte order.
 (See {{iana-keys}} for the defined values.)
-* a 2 octet field containing the length of the value as an integer between 0 and 65535 in network byte order (but constrained by the RDATA and DNS message sizes).
+* a 2 octet field containing the length of the SvcParamValue as an integer between 0 and 65535 in network byte order (but constrained by the RDATA and DNS message sizes).
-* an octet string of this length whose contents are in a format determined by the key.
+* an octet string of this length whose contents are in a format determined by the SvcParamKey.

-Keys SHALL appear in increasing numeric order.
+SvcParamKeys SHALL appear in increasing numeric order.

 Clients MUST consider an RR malformed if:

 * the parser reaches the end of the RDATA while parsing the SvcParams.
-* SvcParam keys are not in strictly increasing numeric order.
+* SvcParamKeys are not in strictly increasing numeric order.
-* the value for a key does not have the expected format.
+* the SvcParamValue for an SvcParamKey does not have the expected format.

-Note that the second condition implies that there are no duplicate keys.
+Note that the second condition implies that there are no duplicate SvcParamKeys.

 If any RRs are malformed, the client MUST reject the entire RRSet and fall back to non-SVCB connection establishment.